pyotr777/dockerIaaSTools/README.md

 # Tools for creating a basic Infrastructure-as-a-Service (v3.2.26)

 This is a set of bash-script files for creating a basic single-host IaaS on a Linux server.
-The purpose is to give every user a personal virtual machine in the form of a docker container (https://index.docker.io).
+The purpose is to give every user a personal virtual machine in the form of a docker container (docker.com).
 Users’ containers can be built from any docker image.
 Users have root privileges inside their containers.
+User can change and save their container.

 Users are created on the server machine, every user is assigned one container.
 Service users are added to dockertest group.
 When a service user connects to the server with SSH he/she automatically logins into his/her container.
 It is absolutely seamless for users.